 If You Invested $100 In This Stock 10 Years Ago, Here's How Much You Would Have Today

-Rockwell Automation (NYSE:ROK) has outperformed the market over the past 10 years by 2.44% on an annualized basis.
+Canadian Pacific Railway (NYSE:CP) has outperformed the market over the past 10 years by 4.52% on an annualized basis.

-Buying $100 In ROK: 10 years ago, an investor could have purchased 1.31 shares of Rockwell Automation at the time with $100.
-This investment in ROK would have produced an average annual return of 16.46%.
-Currently, Rockwell Automation has a market capitalization of $40.35 billion.
+Buying $100 In CP: 10 years ago, an investor could have purchased 7.38 shares of Canadian Pacific Railway at the time with $100.
+This investment in CP would have produced an average annual return of 18.49%.
+Currently, Canadian Pacific Railway has a market capitalization of $68.57 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.